 Ceilings

 Repair category 1

-Notes There is cracking noted to some ceiling surfaces,
+Notes There is timber cladding to the sun lounge ceiling.
+This may represent a fire hazard.

 Internal walls

 Repair category 1

 Notes No significant defects evident.

+There is timber cladding to wall surfaces within the sun lounge.
+This may represents a fire hazard.

 Floors including sub-floors

-1
+Repair category 1

+Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Sections of flooring are loose/uneven.
+Internal joinery and kitchen fittings

+Repair category 1

-Internal joinery and kitchen fittings Repair category 1 Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
-Some wear and tear is noted to the kitchen units and work surfaces.
+Notes Kitchen base and wall units are dated although serviceable.
+An ingoing owner may consider refitting the kitchen to a modern standards.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.